If you ask a handful of people their opinion of the best mouse trap, chances are you would get a variety of different answers.

 Place the set trap along a wall or near an area where you have observed mouse activity or mice droppings.

 Remember, mice typically travel along walls, behind appliances, or on top of rafters.
-Try to place the trap between an area where you think they are nesting and feeding.
+Try to place the trap in an area where you think they are nesting and feeding.